Cauda Equina Syndrome Sexual Dysfunction: An Expert View

 Psychology is the science of the human mind and behaviour, meaning psychosexual therapy is an application that looks specifically at human sexuality.

-Therapy begins with an initial conversation with an individual or couple about their sexuality-related difficulties and, together with the therapist, a shared understanding of what factors have contributed to the development and maintenance of the sexual difficulties.
+Therapy begins with an initial conversation with an individual or couple about their sexuality-related difficulties.
+Together with the therapist, they try to reach a shared understanding of what factors have contributed to the development and maintenance of the sexual difficulties.

 This will highlight areas to focus on, as well as exercises for the person(s) to do at home.